liresearch/climate/README.md

 # climate
-The objective of this project is to develop reliable ensemble projections of regional climate change for Ontario, Canada
+The objective of this project is to develop reliable ensemble projections of regional climate change for Ontario, Canada.